pmean/introduction-to-sql/modules/5508-01-assignments.md

 Please briefly introduce yourself.
 Tell us a bit about yourself professionally, and optionally tell us one thing that is not related to your work or your career.
 Also optional, but greatly appreciated, would be a picture of yourself.

+Graded: 3 points, one point deduction if late.

+Summarize one of the readings for this module.
+What was the most interesting point, what surprised you about the article, or what did you learn from this article.
+Keep your summary short (one to two paragraphs).
+Please check the discussion board before you submit and do not comment on an article that another student has already commented on.

 #### HW01, Practice using the SELECT statement

 Grading rubric is available on [my Github site][gra1].
 One point deduction if submitted after the due date.